 Accomplishing this goal requires acknowledging and alleviating high risks that are present in the textile industry.

 Risk of Fire & Explosion: High

 The conditions found in the textile industry can make it particularly susceptible to fire.
-For starters, nearly every material used in the textile industry is flammable.
-Secondly, cotton fly (dust), commonly found in large deposits in these settings, is readily ignited and once lit, is difficult to put out.
-Lastly, piles of raw materials or textile and non-woven products provide fuel that quickly feed a fire.
+For starters, nearly every material that is used in the textile industry is flammable.
+Secondly, cotton fly (dust), commonly found in large deposits in these settings, is readily ignited and once lit, is difficult to extinguish.
+Lastly, piles of raw materials or textile and non-woven products may provide fuel that quickly feed a fire.

 A major contributor to these fire risks is combustible dust.

 Combustible Dust Risk: High

 OSHA lists the textile industry among those industries that are susceptible to explosive dusts, and the Health and Safety Executive, which “aims to reduce work-related death, injury and ill health,” notes that wool dust and cotton dust are susceptible to explosions.

 occurred between 2006 and 2017, resulting in 66 fatalities

 Why the risk?
 The conditions in textile and nonwovens facilities generate combustible dust clouds which can lead to deadly explosions.
 One type of highly combustible dust is textile dust, such as that produced by cotton and nylon.
 As materials are processed and products are created, cotton fly and other dusts can quickly accumulate in work areas.

 Textile dust collects on difficult-to-reach (therefore difficult-to-keep-clean) areas such as rafters and other overhead structures and gathers as a cloud in the air.
 When an ignition source is present (a spark from a conveyor belt, heat from steaming, etc.), the combustible dust can explode, and the surrounding materials can help to rapidly spread the fire.